 A stockist is a person or business that sells stock on behalf of another company.
-Stockists typically sell products of other companies to the retailers.
+Stockists typically sell products of other companies to retailers.
 The company whose goods are stocked allows a certain margin of profit for the stockist in exchange for stocking and selling their brand.

-You can think of a stockist as an extension of a company’s warehouse since their job is to bill the product as per the agreed amount by the distributor.
+You can think of a stockist as an extension of a company’s warehouse, since their job is to bill the product as per the agreed amount by the distributor.
 Main stockists, distributors, sub-stockists, retailers, etc. all act as nodes in the supply chain.
-They acquire stock from the previous node and sell to the next at a margin.
+They acquire stock from the previous node and sell it to the next at a margin.

-Stockists will normally have a certain level of manpower and resources including means of transport and storage warehouses to service the region allocated to them.
+Stockists will normally have a certain level of manpower and resources, including means of transport and storage warehouses, to service the region allocated to them.